MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

 ### Modifications required

-Unlike the script, that will do this setup for you, I didnt set these up with environment variables.
+Unlike [the script](https://github.com/MarcusHoltz/Traefik-MacVLAN/blob/main/traefik_macvlan_setup_script.sh), that will do this setup for you, I didnt set up the following with environment variables.

 You will have to search and replace.